 The flight controller is the mind or ‘brain’ of the multirotor.
 This board is what sits at the center, controlling the firmware within the ESCs, consequently controlling the spin rate of the motors.
 This is how a quadcopter flies.

 Essentially, it takes the inputs from the receiver (Throttle, Elevator, Rudder and Aileron) and adjusts the motor RPM accordingly, via ESC.

 Flight control systems house additional sensors to enhance control and stability of the craft.
 The controller usually contains gyroscope, accelerometer and barometer.
 GPS can also be added onto the flight controller to feed coordinate information and altitude information of the multirotor.

 The following is the sequence of how quadcopters work: Flight controller -> EScs -> Motors.

 Transmitter and Receiver

 The radio transmitter and receiver is used to control the quadcopter.
-In order for a quadcopter to function, four channels (throttle, elevator, aileron rudder) are required.
+In order for a quadcopter to work, four channels (throttle, elevator, aileron rudder) are required.
 Getting a transmitter with 6 or 8 channels is recommended for additional functionalities.

 Quadcopters can be programmed and controlled in totally different ways.
 However the most common ones are in either rate (acrobatic) or stable mode.
 In rate mode, only the gyroscope is used to control the quadcopter balanced, it does not self-level.